OscarThorburn/Az_RediscoverWeekly/README.md

 # What is it?
-GF forgets to listen to her Discover Weekly, build a AZ Function that rediscovers it once a week.
+GF forgets to listen to her Discover Weekly on Spotify, build a AZ Function that rediscovers it once a week.
 Used this project to practice az functions

 ## FYI